Novapool/unicon/README.md

 ## Acknowledgments

-- This project uses the [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) library, which provides Python bindings for FFmpeg.
+- This project uses the [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) library for media conversions.
+- [Electron React Boilerplate](https://electron-react-boilerplate.js.org/) was used as a starting point for the desktop application.
 - [Pillow (PIL)](https://python-pillow.org/) is used for some image processing tasks.